szabgab/rust.code-maven.com/pages/why-learn-rust.md

 ## Social and business validation

 Great technology and the prospect of economic benefits are a must, but most of us would not want to be the sole users of some technology.
 Knowing who else uses it can help.
 Especially if we personally know that other person or if it is a well-known organization.
+There are many [companies using Rust](/companies).

 ## Community related aspects